denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

    - Offer compensation or additional benefits (e.g., lounge access or meal vouchers) to affected passengers on delay-prone routes, especially for long-haul flights with a high likelihood of delay.
 7. **Analyze Seasonal Trends and Adjust Capacity**:
    - Seasonal variations in delays suggest that airlines could benefit from **adjusting flight capacity and crew availability** based on peak travel and weather conditions.
 For example, adding extra flights or adjusting schedules during busy summer months can alleviate bottlenecks.
-   - Conduct further analysis on monthly trends to identify potential off-peak seasons where schedules can be optimized to improve operational efficiency and reduce costs.
+   - Conduct further analysis in monthly trends to identify potential off-peak seasons where schedules can be optimized to improve operational efficiency and reduce costs.

 ### Limitations